splintered-reality/py_trees_ros_viewer/README.md

 ## Usage

-Until a snapshot stream is found or selected, you'll land at the splash screen which enumerates the interactive options available.
+Until a snapshot stream is discovered or selected, you'll land at the splash screen which enumerates the interactive options available.

 ![Splash](images/splash.png?raw=true "Splash Screen")